Daily UAP/UFO news · gov drops · sightings · witness accounts

 Conclusion: Unresolved

-INDOPACOM submitted a 1 minute 59 second infrared sensor video to AARO in 2023, recorded over Japan, depicting three distinct areas of contrast that maintain fixed positions and orientations relative to one another throughout the footage.
-No oral or written witness description accompanied the submission.
-The case remains officially unresolved.
+INDOPACOM submitted a 1 minute 59 second infrared sensor video to AARO in 2023, depicting three distinct areas of contrast that maintain fixed positions relative to each other throughout the footage.
+No oral or written description was provided by the reporting unit, leaving the footage without contextual explanation.
+AARO classified the report as unresolved.

 DOW-UAP-PR49, Unresolved UAP Report, Department of the Army, 2026